 Divorce or separation can be a terrible ordeal to go through and it gets messier when there are children involved.
 Regardless of what you are going through, you will want your children to be cared for as they were before, and this often means setting up a child support agreement between parents.

 However, it can be stressful and confusing as there are so many rules and guidelines in place.
 This is no different when considering child support for a disabled child, and it is important to look at what may differ when it comes to this factor.
 You should strongly consider working with a skilled family law attorney on such matters.
-To get in contact with our family law team, give us a call at (480) 467-4348 or fill out a form online.
+To get in contact with our family law team, give us a call at (480) 467-4348.

 Child Support for a Disabled Child